lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_aws_bucket.rst

         :alt: Review and name permission policy in AWS

         Review and name permission policy in AWS
 6. Return to the previous page as shown in the screenshot below and reload.
-Now when filtering policies your newly created policy will show up.
+Now when filtering policies, your newly created policy will show up.
 Select it and continue setting up your new user.

     .. figure:: ../resources/AWSCreateUser6.png
         :align: center